 Our researchers have done in vitro modelling of pea protein’s behaviour in the stomach and have compared its digestibility with that of whey and casein proteins.
 Proteins play an important role in food for their nutritional properties.
 Within NIZO’s research capacities the NIZO expert sensory panel is firmly imbedded.
 Our FREE whitepaper can tell you more on how to approach this.

 To answer the demands of nowadays consumer you have to be versatile.
 Protein additions, replacement and blends can be the answer for all of these questions.
-This whitepaper points out that a simple additions or replacement isn’t enough to make sure the products fits consumers taste.
+Our whitepaper points out that a simple additions or replacement isn’t enough to make sure the products fits consumers taste.
 (Re)formulation is in order.
 To make sure you have solid and practical consult in this matter make sure you ask a contract research company which understands the whole chain to develop and produce a new food product.